In which I assess one of the most fascinating reads of 2019

 But all that is quibbling, as Daisy goes on to reflect far more glaring incongruities in a world notorious for its permissive philosophy.
 Historically, this was an environment in which people succeeded who were oftentimes not conventionally attractive or even necessarily talented—there was certainly an abundance and diversity of gifts, but the industry was also so saturated that it was as much a matter of who you knew as what you could do (the reverberations of which we still feel in the contemporary industry).
 Daisy is portrayed as possessing extraordinary beauty, to the extent that she garners arguably undue attention (“the kind of heedless beauty that makes people do crazy things”); but she also possesses a remarkable singing voice, one which multiple characters state has no formal training and needs no formal training, in fact cannot conform to any training (the keyboardist, Karen, says that if Daisy can’t do a number in her natural voice “then you have to take her off the song”).
 Unsurprisingly, the privileges Daisy takes advantage of results in a longstanding dependence on drugs, specifically pills, and a destructive self-loathing.
 And her longing for a stable nuclear unit leads her to fall for a man in the middle of a public struggle with his own demons.

 My thesis, if you will, is that Daisy has it all when she should not.
 She is physically and vocally blessed, and she lives to tell the tale.
 If her existence alone were going to be that compelling, then she should have flamed out, like so many of the shining stars of the era.
-She should have made it to twenty-seven, or thirty-three, or forty, like Janis Joplin or Karen Carpenter or John Lennon, and then died.
+She should have made it to twenty-seven, or thirty-two, or forty, like Janis Joplin or Karen Carpenter or John Lennon, and then died.
 Or she should have been slightly less remarkable, should have had to fight for recognition, and then lived long enough to reminisce and be part of the whole interview process decades down the line.
 She should not get both, and yet she does.

 I side with the death theory.
 Daisy’s indulgences (and illnesses) really ought to kill her in the end.
 But then, Keith Richards’s should have done the same long ago, and yet here he is telling his own story.
 I can only guess that he was the sort of model Reid used, that this was the trajectory she was going for.
 Otherwise it doesn’t make sense.